deadc0de6/dotdrop/README.md

 ```
 * edit the config file and add the transformation to the dotfile
 * commit and push the changes

+Note that transformations cannot be used if the dotfiles is to be linked (`link: true`)
+and `compare` won't work on dotfiles using transformations.

 ## Update dotdrop